Last Updated on

 Be careful not to contradict what you are saying in your posts.
 Nothing will confuse your readers quicker than you contradicting a point that you are trying to make.
 You will lose credibility for your articles, and it will jeopardize your brand.

 Stay true to your brand values.
-If you are not sure on how you feel about a certain topic, it would be better if you do not discuss it at that time.
+If you are not sure about how you feel about a particular topic, it would be better if you do not discuss it at that time.

 5. Tell Your Story